EATRIS Sweden

 Uppsala University Hospital (Akademiska sjukhuset)

-Sweden has been a full member of EATRIS since 2018 and has spent the last seven years building a strong national network of unique research infrastructure and expertise in the field of translational medicine.
-Under the umbrella of Vinnova, and as part of ScilifeLab, it is timely for Sweden to take the torch from Spain in the EATRIS Spotlight Programme.
-With a focus on “Artificial Intelligence in healthcare,” our goal over the next six months is to examine the opportunities, challenges and ethical questions that come with increased reliance on this new tool.
-The Swedish node looks forward to raise essential questions of Artificial Intelligence (AI), led by EATRIS National Director Pontus Aspenström and National Coordinator Ulrika Bäckman with the support of our Board of Governors Representatives, Katrin Brandt (Programme Manager at Vinnova) and Annika Jenmalm Jensen (Infrastructure Director at SciLifeLab).
+Sweden has been a full member of EATRIS since 2018 and, since then, has built a strong national network of unique research infrastructure and expertise in translational medicine.
+Under the umbrella of Vinnova, and as part of SciLifeLab, Sweden proudly took the torch in the EATRIS Spotlight Programme.
+With a focus on “Artificial Intelligence in healthcare,” the goal was to examine the opportunities, challenges and ethical questions that come with increased reliance on this emerging tool.
+The Swedish node raised essential questions about Artificial Intelligence (AI), led by EATRIS National Director Pontus Aspenström and National Coordinator Ulrika Bäckman, with the support of our Board of Governors Representatives, Katrin Brandt (Programme Manager at Vinnova) and Annika Jenmalm Jensen (Infrastructure Director at SciLifeLab).

-Our target is not only to further our knowledge of the opportunities presented by AI in both healthcare and wider society but also to engage with the challenges and ethical considerations raised by these advances and ensure that our research is grounded in actual experiences and concerns.
-During our time in the EATRIS Spotlight, we wish to foster new collaborations – both nationally and amongst EATRIS nodes.
-Some key focus areas will be:
+The aim was not only to advance understanding of the opportunities presented by AI in both healthcare and wider society but also to engage with the challenges and ethical considerations raised by these advances, ensuring that research remained grounded in real experiences and concerns.
+During the EATRIS Spotlight, Sweden fostered new collaborations – both nationally and among EATRIS nodes.
+Key focus areas included:

 • Scientific Research: The use of AI in healthcare represents remarkable opportunities in terms of time management, rapid diagnostics and economic gains.
 However, this prospect also raises a series of questions, challenges, ethical considerations, resource management and sustainability.